NameRead — never mispronounce a name again

 User Journey

-We mapped three moments that repeatedly trigger hesitation/anxiety, using Karen (Kai-lun) as a reference case — before, during, and after —three key opportunities to improve inclusive meeting experience.
+We mapped three moments that repeatedly trigger hesitation/anxiety,using Karen (Kai-lun), a designer who speaks Chinese and English worked with her global teams, as a reference case — before, during, and after

 Moment A — Before joining